hei2000/Accounting-system/README.md

 << Enter 2 to create new account

-Users can only input either ‘1’ or ‘2’, then press ‘Enter’ to proceed to the next stage.
-Characters other than ‘1’ or ‘2’ are not accepted and message “Invalid input!
-Please enter again!” will be shown if they are entered.
-Users will be required to input their option again until their input is either ‘1’ or ‘2’.
+Users can only input either '1' or '2', then press 'Enter' to proceed to the next stage.
+Characters other than '1' or '2' are not accepted and message "Invalid input!
+Please enter again!" will be shown if they are entered.
+Users will be required to input their option again until their input is either '1' or '2'.

 ### Log in to user accounts
-If the users input ‘1’, the system will prompt the user to log in to their accounts with the following message:
+If the users input '1', the system will prompt the user to log in to their accounts with the following message:

 << Please enter your user name!

 Users are required to input their username, which is in the form of string, at this stage.
 It is assumed that only registered users will be logging into their accounts.
-After inputting the user name and pressing ‘Enter’, the system will prompt the user to enter their password with the following message:
+After inputting the user name and pressing 'Enter', the system will prompt the user to enter their password with the following message:

 << Please enter your password!